garretpatten/advent-of-code/README.md

-# template
+# Advent of Code
-Template repository for projects
+This repository contains solutions to problems on [adventofcode.com](https://adventofcode.com).